tmendoza/devcontainers/README.md

 `

 #### Where is this 'container' and what is it's status?
-When you create a new container using the 'lxc' command, the 'lxc' command downloads the ubuntu images and stores it and it's configuration in the 'lxd' database.
-Using the 'lxc' command you can list all of the containers you have built.
+When you create a new container using the lxc command, the lxc command downloads the ubuntu images and stores it and it's configuration in the lxd database.
+Using the lxc command you can list all of the containers you have built.

 `
 $ lxc list